KristofferStrube/SciPaWiz/README.md

 ## Demo
 The project can be demoed at [kristofferstrube.github.io/SciPaWiz](https://kristofferstrube.github.io/SciPaWiz/) but it is also dependent on external APIs.
+The tool is a proof-of-concept.
+It is recommended to load papers with less than 100 citations due to slow spaghetti code.

 ## Screenshots
 Loaded paper by Kasper Green Larsen